Posts

 The Tomb is a Womb

 He is not here, but is risen!—Luke 24:6 My granddaughter Christina was visiting from college on Black Saturday, just in time for my favorite Easter tradition—rack of lamb, red wine and The Last Temptation of Christ —until her mother got wind of it.
 “THIS MOVIE PORTRAYS JESUS AS A HOMOSEXUAL!”
 I snatched the phone.
 “It’s the best Jesus movie.”
 “It's disrespectful.
 Bad on Easter.
 I raised Christina a certain way and I don't want her watching it.”
 “You haven’t seen it.”
 “I don’t care.
 Put her back on.”
 “Hi Mom, it's me again.”
 “Don't let gramps make fun of our religion.”
 I couldn't think of an answer; we went straight for the wine and lamb.
-Come Sunday, I figured Christina, a biracial young woman, would appreciate the African American congregation at the St. Paul Missionary Baptist Church.
+Come Sunday, I figured Christina, a biracial young woman, would appreciate the African American congregation and a good honest sermon at the St. Paul Missionary Baptist Church.
 The building stood on stilts, ark-shaped like Noah's, ready for the Flood.
-We took it in, and walked up a steep ramp into the vestibule to a blast of Hands up for Jesus from a y...
+We took it in, and walked up a steep ramp into the vestibule to a blast of Han...

 The Red Primrose